Severe Convective Storms & Home Insurance: What Homeowners Need to Know

 Does standard homeowners insurance cover all tornado and hail damage?

 Most standard HO-3 homeowners insurance policies do cover tornado, hail, and straight-line wind damage to your home's structure, detached structures, personal property, and additional living expenses.
-However, coverage is subject to your wind/hail deductible, which is often 1–5% of your home's insured value — significantly higher than a flat deductible.
+However, coverage is subject to your wind/hail deductible, which is often 1% to 5% of your home's Coverage A dwelling limit, significantly higher than a flat deductible.
 Some insurers in high-risk areas have begun excluding wind or hail as a standard peril, requiring a separate endorsement or standalone windstorm policy to maintain full protection.

 What is the difference between a wind/hail deductible and a standard deductible?

-Your standard deductible (typically a flat dollar amount like $1,000–$2,500) applies to most non-weather claims.
+Your standard deductible (typically a flat dollar amount like $1,000 to $2,500) applies to most non-weather claims.
 Your wind/hail deductible is a separate, usually higher deductible that applies specifically when damage is caused by wind, hail, or tornadoes.
-It's almost always calculated as a percentage of your home's insured value — commonly 1% to 5%.
+It's almost always calculated as a percentage of your Coverage A dwelling limit, commonly 1% to 5%.
 On a $400,000 home with a 2% wind/hail deductible, you'd pay $8,000 out of pocket before insurance kicks in, versus just $1,500 with a standard deductible.

 Can upgrading my roof really lower my home insurance premium?

-Yes — significantly.
-Installing Class 4 impact-resistant shingles (the highest UL 2218 rating) can qualify homeowners for discounts of 10% to 35% on their home insurance premiums, depending on the insurer and state.
-In Minnesota, for example, most major insurers offer 10–30% discounts for qualifying roofs.
-When combined with a storm-rated garage door and other FORTIFIED Home upgrades, total wind-related discounts can exceed 35%.
+Yes, significantly.
+Installing Class 4 impact-resistant shingles (the highest UL 2218 rating) can qualify homeowners for discounts of 5% to 35% on their home insurance premiums in 2026, depending on the insurer and state.
+In hail-heavy Texas, Class 4 roofs can unlock discounts up to 35% (legally mandated), while Colorado and Oklahoma typically see 10% to 20% and the upgrade often pays for itself within 2 to 4 years in high-risk states.
 Be sure to notify your insurer with proper documentation (contractor receipts and UL 2218 certification) after the upgrade to activate the discount.

 Compare Home Insurance Plans in Ohio